NSA Type 1 cryptographic algorithm

 eight-bit error detecting code was used to protect keys against

-bit-errors and device malfunctioning, and therefore the
+bit-errors and device malfunctioning, and therefore the total

-key length was given as 128 bits.
+key length was specified as 128 bits.

 Also an Initial Vector (IV) has to be loaded to achieve cryptographic

 The finite state machine can be operated in 4 different configurations,

 the so called (Invert) Rules of Motion, for various cryptographic purposes.

 Switching between Rules of Motion during operation of the crypto-logic,